MichaelLeeHobbs/prompt-helper/README.md

 - Test with full coverage.
 - Add support for more file types and configurations.
 - Add support including/excluding specific files, directories, or configurations.
+- I am sure there are a lot of other common tools that I am not aware of, so I would like to hear from you about what you would like to see in this tool.

 ## Development